 Click the button below to open the easy-to-use interactive web map and explore the site’s natural resources, existing infrastructure, and areas for future development.

 Click on the folder in the upper-right corner to see more data sets.
 Check the boxes next to each layer name to display your desired site information.
 Please note: the web app can take a few moments to load depending on internet speed.

 About the Project

-Sonoma County Agricultural Preservation & Open Space District (Ag + Open Space) contributed $23 million for the park land purchases. $22,916,500 came from Ag + Open Space’s Measure F sales tax revenue and $470,000 from a Habitat Conservation Funds acquisition grant.
+Sonoma County Agricultural Preservation & Open Space District (Ag + Open Space) contributed $23 million for the Preserve land purchases. $22,916,500 came from Ag + Open Space’s Measure F sales tax revenue and $470,000 from a Habitat Conservation Funds acquisition grant.
 Another $1 million was provided by private donations, including $850,000 from John and Martha McCullough.
 Additional funding is available thanks to Measure M, a one-eighth-cent sales tax County voters approved in 2018 to support regional and city parks.

 Current Projects Underway

 In parallel to this master planning process, the County is moving forward with stream restoration work along Mark West Creek, preparing engineering plans for repairing Cresta Road at the site of a recent landslide, and will soon be building a new one-lane vehicular bridge over Mark West Creek at 3000 Porter Creek Road.